 Can I use a free VPN to watch ESPN?

 A bit of digging around on Google, DuckDuckGo, or Reddit will help you uncover free VPN services, but our recommendation is to avoid this trap.
 Firstly, most free VPN providers don’t have the speeds required to stream content.
 Even if they do, a lot of them can’t overcome geographical restrictions.

 There’s no such thing as a free lunch, and such options will bombard you with all sorts of tracking cookies, advertisements, and other methods to mine browsing data that pass through the VPN.

+There’s also a very real risk of malware infection which can take several excruciating hours to fix as well the possibility of data loss.
 In some cases, free VPN services have been caught selling or otherwise abusing user data without their permission – a major security concern.
 A recent example was Hola VPN, a browser plugin with over 50 million users, that used its critical mass to attack other sites.

 That’s an abhorrent practice and a stark reminder of the fact that typically when the product is free, you end up being the product.